csabagabor/File-Transfer-Application-with-TCP-DotNet-WPF/README.md

  <br> When somebody else sends you a File, a pop up appears:
   If the person's IP who wants to send you a File is already in your connections then its name is shown else it asks you if you want   to accept the file from that IP address:
   <br> <img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038855-f4aa829c-8d29-11e8-9860-6130e1ab59eb.png">
- <br> After pressing **Yes**,choose where you want to save the file and then wait until the progress bar in the main window gets full.
+ <br> After pressing <b>Yes<b/> ,choose where you want to save the file and then wait until the progress bar in the main window gets full.
  <br> <img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038882-8a4476e6-8d2a-11e8-9bda-7520013e7a1c.png">
  <br><img alt="Photo" src="https://user-images.githubusercontent.com/37183688/43038884-8e4c6bb8-8d2a-11e8-9b6b-1c570e896889.png">
  <br> You are ready.
 Check the file in the chosen folder.
 </details>